Thank you for your response

 Be GST ready with ClearTax

 ClearTax GST Software is a fast easy way to be GST ready.
-Our user-friendly software will help you to file correct GST returns on time.
+Our user-friendly software can help you file correct GST returns on time.
 It also comes with customer support and numerous guides and videos to help you.
 Download a free trial today!

 If you have any questions related to GST applicability to your income or need to get yourself registered, let us know at email@example.com